nosvagor/dotfiles/README.md

 **1.3 Use guided arch installation:**

-- boot to usb and run command:
+- boot to usb and run command (installing is easy to follow):

       archinstall

-- nice to install some base packages needed for now:
+- best to install a few essential packages during this step:

-      base base-devel linux-headers git rustup neovim
+      base base-devel linux-headers git rustup

 ---